CrushFam/BookCrushBot/README.md

  2. BOTM - (True/False) Whether to allow BOTM sessions.
 (Default True)
  3. BOTM_LIMIT - The number of books to allow per person for BOTM.
 (Default 2)
  4. FILE - The path of the file for logging progress.
 (Default sys.stdout)
- 5. DATABASE - The path to SQLite database.
-(Default `data/database.sql`)
+ 5. DATABASE_URL - The path to PostgreSQL database.
  6. ROULETTE - (True/False) Whether to allow Roulette sessions.
 (Default True)

 # License